Top 7 Anxiety Workbook Programs on Amazon (2025): CBT & DBT You’ll Actually Use

 4) Retrain Your Brain: CBT in 7 Weeks — Seth J. Gillihan

 If you tend to buy big books and abandon them on page 30, pick this.
-Gillihan’s 7-week plan is ruthlessly doable: one focus each week, clear goals, realistic exercises that fit in a 10–20-minute block.
-You’ll set a simple routine, track a couple of core behaviors, and run thought-challenging and exposure reps without feeling like you need a PhD first.
-The tone is friendly and direct—enough guidance to keep you honest, not enough to slow you down.
+Gillihan's 7-week plan is ruthlessly doable: one focus each week, clear goals, realistic exercises that fit in a 10 to 20 minute block.
+You'll set a simple routine, track a couple of core behaviors, and run thought-challenging and exposure reps without feeling like you need a PhD first.
+The tone is friendly and direct, with enough guidance to keep you honest and not enough to slow you down.

 Best for: Beginners, busy schedules, and anyone who needs a clean, finishable plan.